 This statue is a replica of the 10-foot bronze monument of the same name created by sculptor Renee Headings and located at the Veterans Administration Building in Riviera Beach, Florida.
 The statue features an anonymous soldier who has returned from combat, carrying his son on his shoulders.

 Numerous commemorative plaques in the gallery recognize the contributions of many, in service to all.
 Plaques and displays are exhibited or added as deemed appropriate by the Veterans Board of Directors selection committee.

 The statue of Abraham Lincoln on the West side of the War Memorial Center is a true work of art.
 Dedicated in 1934 and re-dedicated on Labor Day 1986, the 10’6″ bronze statue was sculpted by American artist Gaetano Cecere (1894-1985), He was commissioned to do the work with pennies collected by area school children.

 Dedicated on October 20, 1991, this moving memorial has become the focal point of Veterans Park at Milwaukee’s Lakefront.
-Three Wausau Red Granite columns stand 22, 26 and 30 feet high and represent those Killed in Action, P.O.W./M.I.A.(s), and those returned home.
+Three Wausau Red Granite represent those killed in action, prisoners of war/missing in action, and those who returned home.